 Repeat Steps 7 and 8 to add the final layer of fabric squares.

 Repeat for the Other Side

-Repeat Steps 5-11 to complete the other side of the ornament, being careful to line everything up.
+Repeat Steps 3-9 to complete the opposite side of the ornament, being careful to line everything up evenly.

 Pin Ribbon Around Ornament

-Now that all your fabric triangles are secured to the Styrofoam ball, it's time to cover up the sides, where your last layers ended.
+Now that all fabric triangles are secured to the Styrofoam ball, it's time to cover up the sides where your last layers ended.

 Take 12 inches of ribbon and wrap it around the center.
 You can pin this or use a hot glue gun to attach it.
-Alternatively, you could also use a strip of fabric or even burlap to cover the middle.
+Alternatively, you can also use a strip of any layer of fabric or even burlap to cover the middle.

 Finish the Ornament

-Make a loop or bow from ribbon or string and attach it to the top of the ornament with pins or a hot glue gun.
-Your ornament is now ready to hang!
+Make a loop or bow from ribbon or string and attach it to the top of the ornament with pins or a hot glue gun (a mixture of both will be most secure).
+Your ornament is now ready to decorate your tree!